forxer/blade-ui-kit-bootstrap/README.md

 ### Date

-This component is only present in this package, it is not available in blade-ui-kit.

 You can use this component in the same way as the "input text" or "input email" components, for example.

 ```blade